 “The secret to a successful freelance career is constant hustling, says Digital Mum graduate Anna Jones,

 I told anyone who would listen that I had gone freelance.
 I then used Linkedin and Facebook to promote the campaigns I was doing.”

-All our students have access to a free 4-week Do the Hustle course, which gives you lots of tools to build a sustainable freelance career, including how to land that all-important first client.
+All our students have access to our Do the Hustle resource bank, which gives you lots of tools to build a sustainable freelance career, including how to land that all-important first client.